 The Neon Demon is, by far, the most blunt approach to adolescence by using neon lights as a device to understand the coming of age experience.
 Its director even blatantly compares this blossom in life with a demon transformation.
 The more Jesse becomes part of this “adult” world, the more demonized her look and her attitude is.
 She surrounds herself with neon lights with each step she takes ahead.

 Jesse’s first confrontation with her own beliefs -a very innocent ones, I must say- happens when Ruby (Jena Malone), one of the makeup artist she works with, takes her to meet another models to a party.
 There, she realizes what really she is getting herself into, when the girls start to criticize her.
-From the very beginning, she feels overwhelmed but decided to triumph on that city that constantly puts beauty and lust before humanity.
+From the very beginning of the movie, she feels overwhelmed but decided to triumph on that city that constantly puts beauty and lust before humanity.
 Of course, the scene ends with Jesse watching with an offish glare a model show surrounded by neon lights.

 But its not until her first runway when she fully embraces her demon-ness .
 As the industry begins to consume her inner light, she slowly starts to feel that she belongs there.
 She feels empowered and purposeful to be the best model in town, and she doesn’t care about anything or anyone.
 This realization comes along with a beautiful scene where Jesse watchs her reflection looking right at her in fully neon lights.